markdaws/gohome/docs/getting_started.md

 go build -o gohome ./main
 ```

+####Adding a user account
-Once that runs there will be an executable called gohome.
-You need to add a user to be able to log into the app, for example we will add a user "bob" with password "foobar" by running:
+You need to add a user to be able to log into the app, for example we will add a user "bob" with password "foobar" by running the gohome executable in the source directory $GOPATH/src/github.com/markdaws/gohome

 ```bash
 ./gohome --set-password bob foobar
 ```

+####Starting the server
 Then start the server:
 ```bash
 ./gohome --server